schooltool-project/schooltool-book/source/system-requirements.rst

 For production deployment in a school or district, proper server hardware is, of course, recommended.
 If SchoolTool is not the only service provided on the server, we recommend running SchoolTool by itself on a virtual server, running the "minimal virtual machine" configuration.

+We recommend and support installation of SchoolTool on `Ubuntu Linux <http://ubuntu.com>`_ version 10.04, "Lucid Lynx" or 9.10, "Karmic Koala."
+With either of these versions you will get SchoolTool 1.4.

+**For the sake of brevity and clarity, his document assumes an Ubuntu installation equal to or later than 9.10.**

 Personal
 --------